MattYu/EasyPlants/README.md

 Android Project using Firebase, Google Vision API & Arduino Wifi-Humidity Sensors.

 # App Highlight
-#### The app recognizes your plants, knows how much humidity it needs and waters it when needed:
+#### The app recognizes your plants, knows how much humidity it needs and waters it when needed!
 ![Imgur](https://i.imgur.com/KblHKoP.gif)

 # Here's how it works: